ashok-an/prometheus-fs-exporter/README.md

 ### Q. Why .json, why not .yaml?
-A. Not comfortable with .yaml
+A. Not comfortable with PyYaml